ckan/ckanext-harvest/README.rst

             - gathering all the necessary objects to fetch on a later. stage (e.g. for a CSW server, perform a GetRecords request)
-            - creating the necessary HarvestObjects in the database, specifying the guid and a reference to its source and job.
+            - creating the necessary HarvestObjects in the database, specifying the guid and a reference to its job.
+The HarvestObjects need a reference date with the last modified date for the resource, this may need to be set in a different stage depending on the type of source.
             - creating and storing any suitable HarvestGatherErrors that may occur.
             - returning a list with all the ids of the created HarvestObjects.